sherryxw/CS5520-PawFriends/frontend/README.md

 ## Start the Development

-Run `npm start` to start a react dev server.
+Run `yarn build` to bundle the app into static files for production.
+Then run `yarn start` to start the app.
 When the project is launched, you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.